ytakefuji/driving_behavior/README.md

 # driving_behavior
-AI tachometer is able to detect abnormal driving behavior with over 0.9999 prediction accuracy in real time.
+AI tachometer is able to detect abnormal driving behavior with over 0.9999 prediction accuracy on average in real time.
 Data capturing system is capable of collecting abnormality data from 10181 commercial vehicles and 12530 drivers in real time in 0.1 second increments, 24 hours a day, 365 days a year.
 We have recently added a new normal data capturing function to the data capturing system for machine learning.
 Normal data can be captured and collected